clockworklabs/spacetime-docs/docs/sdks/c-sharp/index.md

 }
 ```

-Configure the SpacetimeDB domain name or `Identity` of the remote module which identifies it within the SpacetimeDB instance or cluster.
+Configure the SpacetimeDB domain name or `Identity` of the remote database which identifies it within the SpacetimeDB instance or cluster.

 ### Callback `OnConnect`